 An app developer must sign Android and iOS Mobile apps before they can be installed on a mobile device.
-The process of acquiring valid signing may be troublesome and requires intimate knowledge with the app’s operation modes, such as which entitlements are needed to tap into the full range of the app’s functionality.
-This may come with some difficulties as apps provided by 3rd party vendor rarely come with a detailed manual.
-Luckily, signing fused apps on Appdome is easy, effortless, and doesn’t require any prior knowledge.
+The process of acquiring valid signing may be troublesome and requires intimate knowledge with the app’s operation modes, such as which entitlements are needed to tap into the full range of the app’s functionality, creating an iOS distribution certificate, etc. This may come with some difficulties as apps provided by 3rd party vendors rarely come with a detailed manual.
+Luckily, signing iOS apps on Appdome is easy, effortless, and doesn’t require any prior knowledge.

 This Knowledge Base article will guide you through all the steps in order to create the necessary credentials for signing iOS apps.